Westland Sea King: Pakistan

+Belgium

 The Belgian Air Force ordered five Sea King Mk.48s to perform Search and Rescue missions in 1974, which entered service in 1976.
 They were upgraded with new rotor blades in 1987–1988, and with revised avionics, including new radar and provision of a FLIR turret under the nose from 1995.
 In 2007 Belgium ordered eight NH90 helicopters, of which four were navalised NFH helicopters intended to replace the Sea Kings in the SAR role.
 Delays in delivery of Belgium's NH90s, together with an increased demand for the NH90s to operate from the Belgian Navy's frigates, resulted in the retirement date for the Sea Kings being pushed back to 2018.
 Three Sea Kings remained operational in 2017.

 Belgian Sea Kings had been carried out over 3300 SAR sorties by the end of 2016, with over 1750 lives saved.
-Belgium retired its last Sea King on 21 March 2019, with a farewell flypas over the Belgian coast.
+Belgium retired its last Sea King on 21 March 2019, with a farewell flypass over the Belgian coast.
 Their SAR role was taken on by four NHIndustries NH90 NATO Frigate Helicopters (NFHs) flying out of Koksijde Air Base near the coast of Flanders.
-RS05 was donated to "Het Vlaams Luchtvaartopleidingscentrum" (VLOC) and performed it's ferry flight on 26/03/2019.
-Two of the three Belgian Sea Kings were bought by Historic Helicopters of Chard Equestrian, Somerset, which already owned five Westland helicopters that saw service with the Royal Navy or the RAF.
+RS05 was donated to "Het Vlaams Luchtvaartopleidingscentrum" (VLOC) and performed its ferry flight on 26/03/2019.
+Two of the three Belgian Sea Kings were bought by Historic Helicopters of Chard Equestrian, Somerset, which already owned five Westland helicopters that had seen service with the Royal Navy or the RAF.
 Both Sea Kings left Koksijde Air Base on 20/10/2021 as OO-SEE (RS02) & OO-KNG (RS04) to the UK.

-In November 2022, in response to the 2022 Russian invasion of Ukraine the United Kingdom announced they were donating three former Royal Navy and Royal Air Force Sea Kings to Ukraine.
-In January 2023,the first Sea King was videoed being used in Ukraine.